u1-liquid/openpollslack-i18n/self_host.md

 In this page, click on "Create New Command" Fill the next fields:

 - Command: The name of the command inside slack.
 Mine is "/openpoll"
 - Request URL: Fill with `https://YOURHOSTNAME/slack/commands` and replace `YOURHOSTNAME` with yours.
 - Short Description: Describe the command here.
 Mine is simply "Create a poll"
 - Usage Hint: Give hint to user.
 Mine is `"What is you favourite color ?"
 "Red" "Green" "Blue" "Yellow"`
 - Escape channels, users, and links sent to your app: I've not ticked the box.
 No usage required in the app.

--
+#### Event Subscriptions
+Activate it with the On/Off button.
+Fill the `Request URL` with `https://YOURHOSTNAME/slack/events`.
+Replace `YOURHOSTNAME` with yours.
+Keep `/slack/events` at the end ! and add the `app_home_opened` event under "Subscribe to bot events".

 #### Shortcut (optional, but useful to your users)
 Create a new shortcut by clicking on `Create New Shortcut`, select `Global` and click on `Next` button.
 Fill the next fields: